djhmateer/djhmateer.github.io/_posts/2022-01-06-minimalist entrepreneur.md

 ### Where and with whom do I already spend my time, online and offline

 - Kingston running group
-- cask beer society
+- Cask beer society
-- lewes home brew club
+- Lewes home brew club
 - DH and MH haning out for beers and food
 - Academics
 - Human Rights Invetigators
 - Musicians
 - Friends drinking beer and going to breweries
 - ex Raleigh expedition
+- The Skiff People
--
+- Facebook contacts

 ### In what situations am I most authentically myself